ash/raku-course/essentials/loops/while/index.md

 {% include menu.html %}

 The `while` construct has a Boolean condition and a code block.
-The code block is executed repeatedly _while_ the condition is `True`.
+Raku executes the code block repeatedly _while_ the condition is `True`.

 ```raku
 my $x = 0;